ThorstenHans/demos-cli/README.md

 ## Installation

-Download the `demo` binary from the recent [release page](https://github.com/ThorstenHans/demos-over-ssh/releases) and ensure it is executable (`chmod +x demo`).
+Download the `demos` binary from the recent [release page](https://github.com/ThorstenHans/demos-over-ssh/releases) and ensure it is executable (`chmod +x demos`).
 You can either execute the binary from the folder you've downloaded it to, or move it into your `PATH`.

 ## Configuration

-The `demo` application requires two different sets of configuration data:
+The `demos` application requires two different sets of configuration data:

 - Configuration for establishing an SSH connection to the "jump box"
 - Your actual demos

 ### SSH Configuration

-After you've downloaded the `demo` executable run the `demo configure` command.
+After you've downloaded the `demos` executable run the `demos configure` command.
 It'will prompt for your SSH configuration data.
 You must provide:

 - IPv4 address of the jump box
 - Desired SSH Port (default `22`)